1. What is Quarantine leave?

 6. What is the difference between preventive and mandatory quarantine?

-The law does not differentiate between the two, nevertheless Public Health Authority defines Mandatory quarantine as legally enforceable self-isolation in your home, and NOT leaving for the period that one is required to quarantine for.
-During this period of mandatory quarantine, no visitors should be allowed.
+The law does not differentiate between the two, nevertheless Public Health Authority defines Mandatory quarantine as legally enforceable isolation in your home, and NOT leaving for the period that one is required to quarantine for.
+During this period of mandatory quarantine, no visitors are allowed.
 Those under quarantine should monitor for symptoms and self-monitor their temperature twice daily.

 If the employer, as a preventive measure, requires employee/s not to report for work at the workplace, without the possibility of teleworking, then the employer has to incur the expense without the absenteeism being deducted from any of the employee’s entitlements.
 If however, the employee, on his/her own initiative decide to self-isolate this absenteeism will be deducted from the employee’s annual leave.